Lawrence Berkeley National Lab's (LBNL) Facilities Division has an opening for a Construction Manager to join the team.

 In this exciting role, you will manage, plan and oversee construction projects within the Facilities Division.
 This position will manage and effectively plan construction and demolition activity performed by contractors to support scientific and operational efforts to meet the mission of Berkeley Lab.
 The Construction Manager will be responsible for overseeing day-to-today construction activity while assuring safety and permitting compliance, quality control, and general construction administration while minimizing operational impacts.
 The CM assures all construction projects are performed safely throughout the entire construction project.
 The CM will leverage excellent collaboration and communication skills to work alongside project managers, facility managers, craft supervisors, engineers and other key stakeholders to ensure successful completion of construction projects.
 The CM will manage multiple projects.

 What You Will Do:

-Ensure work is performed in a safe manner in compliance with LBNL and DOE health and safety policies and other applicable Federal, State, and local fire, health, safety, and environmental protection policies.
+Responsible for ensuring work is performed in a safe manner and in compliance with all LBNL and DOE Health and Safety policies, procedures as well as other applicable Federal, State and local policies.

 Lead the planning and scheduling of tasks that may involve complex preparations for streamlined and safe execution of work.